carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 - I run this code on my Laptop, but the target problem size is bigger than the RAM.

 In this course we will show several possible ways of speeding up your program and making it ready to function in parallel.
-We will be introducing the following modules
+We will be introducing the following modules:

 1. `threading` allows different parts of your program to run concurrently on a single computer (with shared memory)
 3. `dask` makes scalable parallel computing easy
-4. `numba` speeds up your python functions by translating them to optimized machine code
+4. `numba` speeds up your Python functions by translating them to optimized machine code
 5. `memory_profile` monitors memory performance
 6. `asyncio` Python's native asynchronous programming